 A. Indian Moped: 4-Coil Magneto – Wires Service

-The Indian WTEMCO flywheel/magneto is a Bosch 90mm compatible.
+The entire Indian WTEMCO flywheel/magneto is Bosch compatible.
 Indian has the same engine, controls, switches, and wiring as a Honda PC50.
 It looks like the light green wire goes to the ignition armature, but there is no connection.
 The ignition armature has a support tab for the battery charging coil next to it.
 That tab is the black dot in the wiring diagram, where the light green wire originates.

 Testing for spark is done with the essential wires connected.
 Stationary testing for continuity is done with the essential wires disconnected, as shown below.